Assessing undergraduate programs

 Annual assessment reports for undergraduate programs are meant to spur reflection on how data on student learning is being used to improve the curriculum and classroom instruction.
 Although DUSs are responsible for writing the reports, the reports should reflect the common work of faculty in the program and ideally should be shared with other faculty members in the program.

-Assessment reports for the 2024-25 academic year should be completed by June 30, 2025 and submitted to Matt Shadle, the CLAS Academic Assessment Coordinator (matthew-shadle@uiowa.edu).
+Assessment reports for the 2025-26 academic year should be completed by May 1, 2026 (although an extension can be requested if needed) and submitted to Matt Shadle, the CLAS Academic Assessment Coordinator (matthew-shadle@uiowa.edu).